NVIDIA/open-gpu-kernel-modules/README.md

   that is specific to the Linux kernel version and configuration.

-When packaged in the NVIDIA .run installation package, the OS-agnostic component is provided as a binary: it is large and time-consuming to compile, so pre-built versions are provided so that the user does not have to compile it during every driver installation.
+When packaged in the NVIDIA .run installation package, the OS-agnostic component is provided as a binary: it is large and time-consuming to compile (e.g. about 25 seconds on Ryzen 3700X/make -j16), so pre-built versions are provided so that the user does not have to compile it during every driver installation.
 For the nvidia.ko kernel module, this component is named "nv-kernel.o_binary".
 For the nvidia-modeset.ko kernel module, this component is named "nv-modeset-kernel.o_binary".
 Neither nvidia-drm.ko nor nvidia-uvm.ko have OS-agnostic components.

 The kernel interface layer component for each kernel module must be built